panoptes/panoptes-network/00-storage-fits-uploaded/README.md

 that is sent when a file is placed in our [Storage Bucket](https://cloud.google.com/storage/) (see also the documentation about using [Storage Triggers](https://cloud.google.com/functions/docs/calling/storage)).

-The function will check for FITS files and pass the header information to the `add-header-to-db` cloud function.
+Triggered when file is uploaded to bucket.
+Checks for FITS and if found will set a few header variables and then forward to endpoint for adding headers to the metadatabase.

 > :memo: Todo: Trigger plate-solving here.